 Daniel & Sara were collaborative and amazing, drawn by the famous landmarks of the Greek capital, always stunning and bathed in the famous Mediterranean light.

 After all, when it comes to photo sessions in Athens, any couple and wedding photographer in Greece can certainly be spoilt for choice; narrow paths and neoclassical buildings add a classic and romantic touch to the photos, while traditional and picturesque neighborhoods instill a vintage feel.

-During this pre-wedding photo session we laughed a lot; but what I remember most clearly is Sara’s sparkling eyes and Daniel’s bright smile.
+During this pre-wedding photo session we laughed a lot, but what I remember most clearly are Sara’s sparkling eyes and Daniel’s bright smile.

 Wedding photography in a luxurious venue

 Daniel & Sara got prepared for their wedding day in one of the most elegant wedding venues in Athens, the luxurious Astir Palace Resort, a unique hotel surrounded by a sun-drenched landscape.

 Sara's hair looked beautiful in long soft curls, and her white wedding gown, with lace detailed sleeves, was simply amazing.

 The pale colors that the groom chose complemented perfectly the attire of his loved one, and gave a romantic touch to the preparations.
 I was able to make use of natural light, mirrors and a lot of... smiles to take stunning portraits of this beautiful couple and their lovely friends.